 - During business hours (Monday through Friday, 8:00 a.m. to 5:00 p.m.), phone our office at 303-871-2205, and speak directly with a counselor or arrange to come in for a crisis session.

-- When the office is closed, call Campus Safety at 303-871-3000 and ask to speak to the Counselor on Call.
-A counselor on call is available free of charge 24 hours per day, 7 days a week.
+- When the office is closed, call Campus Safety at 303-871-2205 to speak to the Counselor on Call.
+A Counselor on Call is available free of charge 24 hours per day, 7 days a week.

 - Call 911.